Director of Central Intelligence: George H. W. Bush, 1976–1977

 George H. W. Bush's confirmation as the director of central intelligence was opposed by many politicians and citizens who were still reeling from the Watergate scandal (when Bush was the head of the Republican National Committee, and a steadfast defender of Nixon) and the Church Committee investigations.
 Many arguments against Bush's initial confirmation were that he was too partisan for the office.
 The Washington Post, George Will, and Senator Frank Church were some notable figures opposed to Bush's nomination.
 After a pledge by Bush not to run for either president or vice president in 1976, opposition to his nomination died down.

 Bush served as the DCI for 355 days, from January 30, 1976, to January 20, 1977.
 The CIA had been rocked by a series of revelations, including disclosures based on investigations by the Senate's Church Committee, about the CIA's illegal and unauthorized activities, and Bush was credited with helping to restore the agency's morale.
 On February 18, 1976, President Gerald Ford issued Executive Order 11905, which established policy guidelines and restrictions for individual intelligence agencies, and clarified intelligence authorities and responsibilities.
 Bush was given 90 days to implement the new order, which called for a major reorganization of the American Intelligence Community and firmly stated that intelligence activities could not be directed against American citizens.
 In his capacity as DCI, Bush gave national security briefings to Jimmy Carter both as a presidential candidate and as president-elect, and discussed the possibility of remaining in that position in a Carter administration.

-George H. W. Bush eventually became the 41st US president in 1989, and to date is the only US president who held CIA leadership.
+George H. W. Bush eventually became the 43rd US vice president in 1981 and the 41st US president in 1989 and is the only CIA director to serve in either office.